tomdavenport/agency/services/adwords-marketing/index.md

 title: Google Adwords Marketing System
 description: We help you master successful Google advertising.
 Reach prospects in the moment they need you most, on the most powerful ad platform in the world.
 cta: Setup Now
+valueProp: A stream of automated leads for your business.
+The perfect place to meet hot prospects at the moment they search for your service or product.

 price 1: £250
 tier1: Start up your digital marketing machine.